ARIZONA VORTEX

 Courthouse Rock side Lazy Leg SA Frame at Courthouse to Bell Rock 2,115' Kootenay Highline 2007 in Sedona Arizona.
 Lead RTR Instrudtor, Mike Green in blue Sterling Rope shirt.
 Photo by Reed Thorne

-An interesting cantilevered easel leg SA frame at Deception Gulch near town of Jerome, AZ in 2014 TSRW (Team Skills Rescue Workshop).
-Prescott Fire captain, Kevin Keith is the goofy attendant
+An interesting cantilevered easel leg SA Frame at Deception Gulch near town of Jerome, AZ in 2014 Team Skills Rescue Workshop.

 Rob McDowall of Aukland Fire Brigade as edgeman with Lazy Leg SA Frame used at Mt.
 Arapiles, Victoria, AU during two rope offset in Advanced Skills Rescue Workshop in 2007.

-Lazy Leg SA Frame used in Auburn, California venue on edge of Old Auburn Limestone Quarry during TSRW (Team Skills Rescue Workshop) in 2005
+Lazy Leg SA Frame used in Auburn, California venue on edge of Old Auburn Limestone Quarry during Team Skills Rescue Workshop in 2005.

 Lazy Leg S A Frame used in Wherepapa, New Zealand for skate block tracking offset operation.
 Notice lazy leg held into place on rock by AZTEK set of fours.